CineGorilla/Movies/index.md

 ---
-title: Welcome to my blog
+title: Pushpa 2: The Rule
 ---